a-ghorbani/pocketpal-ai/README.md

 Add a progress bar featuring location markers for each conversation, along with up/down navigation toggles to quickly jump between different conversations.

+Added a progress bar with markers and buttons for navigating between previous/next topics, as well as a button to scroll directly to the bottom.

 # PocketPal AI 📱🚀